virgili0/Virgilio/Tools/DialogFlow.md

 ## We have 99.94847 percent probability of death, Luke
 In simple terms, a [Chatbot](https://medium.com/swlh/what-is-a-chatbot-and-how-to-use-it-for-your-business-976ec2e0a99f) is a computer program that simulates human conversation (in the form of texts and audio) which we would perceive as being intelligent and useful.
-Tehir most impotant application are personal or enterprise virtual assistants.
+Their most impotant application are personal or enterprise virtual assistants.
 Chatbots have the ability to _dig through huge amounts of data_ to pick out the best nugget for a customer, weather it is a troubleshooting solution or a recommendation for a new product to try.
 Also, they offer a extremely _intuitive interface_ between your business and you customers.